Home

 For Home Use and Gifts

 Herb vinegars are an excellent gift giving idea.
-Not only do they look attractive and brighten up any shelf they are left upon, they also taste delicious and enhance the flavor of any dish they are added to.
+They look attractive and brighten up any shelf they're on.
+Because they also taste delicious, they enhance the flavor of any dish they are added to.

-While herb vinegars in fancy bottles are easily available in several stores, making them for gifting, adds a personal touch that can rival any store-bought gift.
-What's more making herbs vinegars is uncomplicated and the ingredients are all easily available.
+Whilst different herb flavoured vinegars in fancy bottles are available commercially, concocting them for gifting adds a personal touch that rivals any store-bought gift.
+What's more, making your own is uncomplicated and all the ingredients are easily available.

 Here are a few ideas that you can use for making and gifting herbal vinegars:-